ShopKeep EMV Liability Promise

 Eligible ShopKeep merchants will be covered for up to $500 of EMV-related chargebacks that are determined to be fraudulent via the terms and conditions below.

-EMV-related chargeback transactions must have been processed on an iCMP or iPP320 using a chip enabled card that contained counterfeit magstripe that was swiped (not dipped) to process the transaction, and a signature was captured in connection with processing that transaction.
+EMV-related chargeback transactions must have been processed on an iCMP, iPP320, iPP350, or Link/2500 using a chip enabled card that contained counterfeit magstripe that was swiped (not dipped) to process the transaction, and a signature was captured in connection with processing that transaction.

 If ShopKeep determines that your chargeback is covered by ShopKeep’s EMV Liability Shift Protection, ShopKeep will refund the amount of the EMV related transaction that was charged back.